CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 The Digital Elevation Map (DEM) produced by this mission is in the public domain, and provides the measured terrain high at ~90 meter resolution.
 The mission mapped 99.98% of the area between 60 degrees North and 56 degrees South.

 In this post, I will examine how to process the raw DEM so that it is more intuitively interperted, through the use of *slope shading* and *hyposomatic tinting*.
+The GDAL aspects of this post came from the [Thematic mapping blog] (http://blog.thematicmapping.org/2012/06/creating-color-relief-and-slope-shading.html), and is a very informative read.

 ---

-A number of different DEM's have been created from the data collected on the SRTM mission, one of the most
+A number of different DEM's have been created from the data collected on the SRTM mission, in this post I will use the CGIAR [SRTM 90m Digital Elevation Database](http://www.cgiar-csi.org/data/srtm-90m-digital-elevation-database-v4-1).
+Data is provided in 5x5 degree tiles, with each degree of lattitude equal to aproximately 111Km.

 The full source code for this project is avalible [here](